glouppe/info8006-introduction-to-ai/lecture5.md

   <source src="./figures/lec5/gb-noprob.mp4" type="video/mp4">
 </video>]

-<span class="Q">[Q]</span> Could we use a logical agent for this game?

 .footnote[Image credits: [CS188](http://ai.berkeley.edu/lecture_slides.html), UC Berkeley.]

+???

+Could we use a logical agent for this game?

 ---

 # Uncertainty

-General situation:
+General setup:
-- *Observed variables* (evidence): agent knows certain things about the state of the world (e.g., sensor readings).
+- *Observed* variables or evidence: agent knows certain things about the state of the world (e.g., sensor readings).
-- *Unobserved variables*: agent needs to reason about other aspects that are **uncertain** (e.g., where the ghost is).
+- **Unobserved** variables: agent needs to reason about other aspects that are **uncertain** (e.g., where the ghost is).
 - (Probabilistic) *model*: agent knows or believes something about how the known variables relate to the unknown variables.

+---

+class: middle

 How to handle uncertainty?
 - A purely logical approach either:
     - risks falsehood (because of ignorance about the world or laziness in the model), or
     - leads to conclusions that are too weak for decision making.
-- **Probabilistic reasoning** provides a framework for managing our knowledge and *beliefs*.
+- **Probabilistic reasoning** provides a framework for managing our knowledge and beliefs.

 ---

-# Probability
+# Probabilistic assertions

-- Probabilistic assertions express the agent's inability to reach a definite decision regarding the truth of a proposition.
+Probabilistic assertions express the agent's inability to reach a definite decision regarding the truth of a proposition.
 - Probability values **summarize** effects of
     - *laziness* (failure to enumerate all world states)
     - *ignorance* (lack of relevant facts, initial conditions, correct model, etc).
 - (Bayesian subjective) Probabilities relate propositions to one's own state of knowledge (or lack thereof).
     - e.g., $P(\text{ghost in cell } [3,2]) = 0.02$

-- These are **not** claims of a "probabilistic tendency" in the current situation (but might be learned from past experience of similar situations).
+These are **not** claims of a "frequent tendency" in the current situation (but might be learned from past experience of similar situations).

 ---